ncatlab/nlab-content/pages/1890.md

 This correspondence is used in the formulation of [[call-by-push-value]] as an adjoint logic.

-Indeed, assume that $M$ is strong.
+Indeed, assume that $M$ is left-strong.
 Then we define

 * $X \odot [Y] := [X \otimes Y]$
 * $f^{X \to X'} \odot [g]^{[Y] \to [Y']} := [t_{X', Y'} \circ (f \otimes g)]$

 This preserves

-* identity because the strength commutes with the unit,
+* identity because the left-strength commutes with the unit,
-* composition because the strength commutes with monad multiplication.
+* composition because the left-strength commutes with monad multiplication.

 This is

 * left unital on objects (by mapping the left unitor into the Kleisli category),
-* naturally so because the strength is compatible with the left unitor,
+* naturally so because the left-strength is compatible with the left unitor,
 * right unital on objects (by mapping the right unitor into the Kleisli category),
-* naturally so because the strength commutes with the unit (!),
+* naturally so because the left-strength commutes with the unit (!),
 * mixed associative on objects (by mapping the assiciator into the Kleisli category),
-* naturally so because the strength is compatible with the associator.
+* naturally so because the left-strength is compatible with the associator.

 The coherence laws will be satisfied.